more-like-a-puma/burning_airlines/README.md

 ##Models
-There are models for Airplane, Flight, User, and Reservation.
+There are models for Airplane, Flight, User, and Reservation. `DONE.`

-An Airplane has many Flights and a Flight belongs to an Airplane.
+An Airplane has many Flights and a Flight belongs to an Airplane. `DONE.`

-A User has many Reservations and a Reservation belongs to a User.
+A User has many Reservations and a Reservation belongs to a User. `DONE.`

-A Flight has many Reservations and a Reservation belongs to a Flight.
+A Flight has many Reservations and a Reservation belongs to a Flight. `DONE.`

-The Reservation table is a join table between Users and Flights, which have a many-to-many relationship through Reservations.
+The Reservation table is a join table between Users and Flights, which have a many-to-many relationship through Reservations. `DONE.`

-The Airplane model has rows and columns to determine the configuration of the plane; the Airplane model has a row and a column for a particular seat.
+The Airplane model has rows and columns to determine the configuration of the plane; the Airplane model has a row and a column for a particular seat. `DONE.`